emacs-mirror/emacs/mps/manual/source/glossary/r.rst

             A value of type :c:type:`mps_rm_t` describing whether a :term:`root` is :term:`constant <constant root>`,
             :term:`protectable <protectable root>`, or both.
-The root mode tells the MPS whether it may place a :term:`barrier` on the root.
+The root mode tells the MPS whether it may place a :term:`barrier (1)` on the root.

     root set